Appa (2016 film): Production

 In September 2015, Samuthirakani chose to postpone the production of his Kitna, after the lead actress Dhansika got an offer to appear in Pa.
 Ranjith's Kabali (2016).
 He chose instead to use his time directing and producing a spin-off to his earlier film, Saattai (2012), and revealed that the film would be titled Appa.
 He revealed that the film would bear no resemblance to the first film, but would be a spiritual sequel and would revolve around the education system like the previous film.
 He initially approached Anbazhagan to direct the film, but the director's commitments to making Rupai produced by Prabhu Solomon, meant that Samuthirakani directed the film himself.
 Samuthirakani also revealed that the film's plot line had been taken from a real-life incident, which happened when choosing a school for his son.

 The film was shot in 34 days, with Samuthirakani expressing his interest in remaking the film in 12 different Indian languages and revealed that he had begun talking to Telugu actors Nagarjuna and Venkatesh about reprising the lead roles.
 A teaser for the film was released during December 2015.
-Apparently, the Malayalam remake of this movie has begun on 25 March 2017 and it's going to be directed by Samuthirakani himself.
-This marks his debut in Malayalam film industry as a director.
+The Malayalam remake of this movie Aakashamittayee starring Jayaram was released on 19 October 2017.
+This movie was directed by Samuthirakani himself marking his debut in Malayalam film industry as a director.